gagoel/ideas/README.md

 * Ratings are essential.
 * Holding and getting interviews must be balanced.
-* Getting interviews from higher levels costs money (most go to the interviewer, some to the website).
+* Being interviewed by higher levels costs money (the interviewer should get 80%+).
-* Top company interviewers can earn money and sharpen their interviewing skills on the website.
+* Fast track to a high level if you work for a top company.
+Incentive: earn money while sharpening your interview skills; go pro bono if you want to give back to society.

 PS: If you build this without me I'll be very sad.